filipesantoss/quattuor/DESIGN.md

 * **Non-Functional Requirements**:

-   1. **Scalability**: Ensure the game engine can handle varying board sizes (start with 8x8 grid, but leave room for future expansion to different sizes if desired).

-   2. **Performance**: Efficient algorithm for level generation and AI processing, ensuring minimal lag even on lower-end devices.
+   1. **Performance**: Efficient algorithm for level generation and AI processing, ensuring minimal lag even on lower-end devices.

-   3. **Cross-platform Development**: Make sure that the game runs smoothly on both mobile and desktop.
+   2. **Cross-platform Development**: Make sure that the game runs smoothly on both mobile and desktop.

 ---